-Treasury Secretary Yellen directed the IRS to develop an operational plan for the additional funding by mid-February (we now know the plan will be released somewhat later than that).
+Treasury Secretary Yellen directed the IRS to develop an operational plan for the additional funding by mid-February (that the plan was released April 6, 2023, as discussed below).
 She has summarized the need for additional enforcement resources.

 The world has become more complex.
 Enforcing tax laws is not as simple as it was a few decades ago.
 Average tax returns for large corporations now reach 6,000 pages.
 And more complicated partnerships have skyrocketed from less than 5% of total income in 1990 to over a third today.
 As a result, the tax gap - the amount of unpaid taxes - has grown to enormous levels.
 It's estimated at \$7 trillion over the next decade.
 And since the IRS has lacked the resources to effectively audit high earners - whose audits are more complex and take more time - these high earners are responsible for a disproportionate share of unpaid taxes.
 To illustrate: In 2019, the top one percent of Americans was estimated to owe over a fifth of unpaid taxes - totaling around \$160 billion.
 Data shows that less than half of all taxes from more complex sources of income are paid.
 Yet nearly all taxes due from wages and salaries - which are earned by ordinary Americans - are paid.